criblpacks/cribl-splunk-uf-internal-redux/README.md

     * A repeat count will be added to the logs allowed through.
 * Dropping any metrics logs that are not either name and group =thruput, or group=per_*_thruput
     * Optionally aggregating these based on a lookup value for farm
+    * Optionally:
         * Aggregation logs will still end up in _internal, with sourcetype and source == 'metrics:agg'
+        * - OR - Aggregated stats will be sent to a metrics store (metrics index is `metrics`, adjust as needed in the Aggregation functions)
 * Dropping any introspection logs
 * For splunkd and metrics logs that do make it through, optionally trim the timestamp off _raw
 * Trim source to just the file name (eg, `./splunkd.log`)